Drive-KD: Multi-Teacher Distillation for VLMs in Autonomous Driving: Additional Ablation Details

 Let $\mathrm{vec}_{\mathrm{full}}(\cdot)$ stack all entries of a head-mean full attention matrix.
 We define the student/teacher attention vectors and apply $L_2$ normalization:

 The grouped cosine distillation loss is

 As shown in Table~\ref{tab:appendix_attn_variants}, we find that alternative attention choices are consistently weaker than our final single-teacher recipe on the targeted capability.
-For reasoning, expanding distillation to a non-overlapping intermediate range (Layer~2 to $\ell_{\mathrm{pen}}-1$) improves over the mid baseline, but it is still below our final reasoning recipe that covers a broader range from Layer~1 to $\ell_{\mathrm{pen}}$.
-This supports our layer-selection principle that reasoning supervision should leverage broad intermediate fusion layers, and that including the boundary layers helps better connect early perception cues with late-stage planning features.
 Finally, MSE attention matching is generally stronger than similarity-based matching in this setting, so we use MSE as the default attention distillation loss throughout Drive-KD.